-Fertilizer is a major influence on nitrogen concentrations in the environment.
-Commercial nitrogen fertilizers are applied either as ammonia or nitrate, but ammonia is rapidly converted to nitrate in the soil.
-Animal manure is also used as a nitrogen fertilizer in some areas.
+Use of fertilizers is a major influence on nitrogen concentrations in the environment.
+Commercial nitrogen fertilizers are applied either as ammonia or nitrate.
+Ammonia may be rapidly converted to nitrate in the soil.
+Animal manure is used as a nitrogen fertilizer in some areas.
 Organic nitrogen and urea in the manure are converted to ammonia and, ultimately, to nitrate in the soil.
 Nitrate that is not used by plants washes from farmlands and residential and commercial lawns into storm drains and nearby streams, or seeps into groundwater.